-- Language: Language used for formatting data, such as date formats, time formats, and number formats. - Other user interface language: Language for the user interface.
+- Common language: Language for formatting data, such as data formats, time formats or number formats. - Other user interface language: Language for the user interface.
 The initial program login uses the system language for the user interface.
 Changes to the language settings take effect after the program has been restarted.
 The language is set globally for all One Identity Manager programs, which means the language setting does not have to be configured for each program individually.